 Subscription-based IT assets are initially recorded at the initial measurement of the subscription liability at the present value of payments expected to be made during the subscription term.
 Subscription assets are amortized on a straight-line basis over the shorter of the subscription term or the useful life of the underlying asset.
-Similar to lease assets, key estimates and judgements related to subscriptions include how the university determines the discount rate it uses to discount the expected subscription payments to present value and the subscription term.
+Similar to lease assets, key estimates and judgements related to subscription payments to present value and the subscription term.
 The interest rate charged by the vendor is used as the discount rate.
-In the absence of a interest rate provided by vendor, the university uses its estimated incremental borrowing rate as the discount rate for subscriptions.
-The subscription term includes the noncancelable period of the subscription-based IT assets and liability if certain changes occur that are expected to significantly affect the amount of the subscription liability.
+In the absence of an interest rate provided by vendor, the university uses its estimated incremental borrowing rate as the discount rate for subscriptions.
+The subscription term includes the noncancelable period of the subscription.
+The university monitors changes in circumstances that would require a remeasurement of its subscription-based IT assets and liability if certain changes occur that are expected to significantly affect the amount of the subscription liability.